United We Stand America

 United We Stand America was the name selected by Texas businessman H. Ross Perot for his citizen action organization after his 1992 independent political campaign for President of the United States.
 Perot's 19% showing in the 1992 election was sufficient to entitle him to federal matching funds for the 1996 campaign.
-After the campaign, Perot announced, on January 11, 1993, the formation of a non-profit watchdog organization named United We Stand America.
+After the campaign, Perot announced, on January 11, 1993, the formation of a non-profit watchdog organization named United We Stand America (UWSA).

 History

 In the early 1990s, many people were talking about forming a new political party.
 These discussions centered around populist themes.
 The eventual result of the movement that followed was United We Stand America, followed by the Reform Party, and in some states the Independence Party.
 The early history of UWSA revolved around establishment of chapters in all 50 states and citizen activism against the North American Free Trade Agreement (NAFTA).
 The organization also supported Ross Perot's fiscally conservative and socially liberal platform.

-In November 1993, Perot and Vice-President Al Gore conducted a nationally televised debate about NAFTA on Larry King Live, which had been the highest rated CNN program until the Republican presidential debate in September 2015.
+In November 1993, Perot and Vice-president Al Gore conducted a nationally televised debate about NAFTA on Larry King Live, which had been the highest rated CNN program until the Republican presidential debate in September 2015.

 UWSA remained active under Perot's leadership until late 1995 when the paid staff was moved to a new organization dubbed "Citizens for the Reform Party" which actively campaigned to petition the Reform Party on to the ballot in all 50 states for the 1996 presidential election.
-The name of Perot's organization conflicted with that of a United Way-type LGBT group, which had copyrighted the name 'United We Stand'.
+The name of Perot's organization conflicted with that of a United Way-type LGBT advocacy group that had already copyrighted the name 'United We Stand'.